AndroPlus-org/magisk-module-koruri-font/README.md

 Koruri font patch for Japanese users.
 This also replaces Roboto to Open Sans because Koruri is mixed font of Open Sans and M+ FONTS.
-Tested on Android 9.0 and 10.
+Tested on OnePlus 8T (Android 11).

 #### NOTICE